HackBulgaria/Python-101-Forever/C01-Python-Basics/22-C01P11/README.md

-anagrams("listen", "silent") is True anagrams("LISTEN", "silent") is True anagrams("python", "ruby") is False anagrams("New York Times", "monkeys writting") is True
+anagrams("listen", "silent") is True anagrams("LISTEN", "silent") is True anagrams("python", "ruby") is False anagrams("New York Times", "monkeys writе") is True
 ```